zero-plusplus/autohotkey-devtools/editors/vscode/vscode-autohotkey-devtools/README.md

 ------------------------------

 1. Install [VSCode](https://code.visualstudio.com/) with version `1.90.2` or higher
-2. Install this extension.
+2. Install "AutoHotkey Dev Tools".
 To learn how to install extensions, please see [here](https://code.visualstudio.com/docs/configure/extensions/extension-marketplace)

+> If you wish to use additional debugging features, please install version 1.11.1 of [vscode-autohotkey-debug](https://marketplace.visualstudio.com/items?itemName=zero-plusplus.vscode-autohotkey-debug).

 **Features**
 ------------------------------